Return of the 'coffee Pot'

 'Chaffinch' returns to the Honeybourne Line after 57 years

 Above picture: Hawksworth auto-trailer W128 Chaffinch is propelled by 14xx auto-tank no.1450 on the Severn Valley Railway.
 Bringing up the rear is Collett auto-trailer no. 178 which has visited the Gloucestershire Warwickshire Railway with 1450 in the past.
 If two trailers were required it was common to sandwich the loco between the two (as above), but on the Cheltenham-Honeybourrne services, if needed, two coaches were usually coupled together and propelled towards Honeybourne.
 The driver can be seen in the driving compartment with his hand on the regulator, a long lever suspended from above the centre window.
 This is connected by mechanical linkages to the locomotive's regulator.
 (Photo by Malcolm Ranieri)

-For two June weekends on the Gloucestershire Warwickshire Steam Railway, the clock will be turned back more six decades as the Red Timetable 'local' train service between Winchcombe and Laverton, normally operated by an historic diesel multiple-unit, will instead be worked by steam.
+For two June weekends (in 2017) on the Gloucestershire Warwickshire Steam Railway, the clock will be turned back more six decades as the Red Timetable 'local' train service between Winchcombe and Laverton, normally operated by an historic diesel multiple-unit, will instead be worked by steam.

 The service will an 'auto-train' comprising 14xx class 0-4-2T 'auto-tank' no. 1450 and 'auto-coach' no. W238.
 Members of the 14xx class formed the backbone of the stopping train service between Cheltenham St. James (the site of which is now occupied by a Waitrose store) and Honeybourne.